CrewCraft/Pterodactyl/README.md

-# eggs
+# Resources
-Eggs for Pterodactyl Panel
+Resources for Pterodactyl Panel

+Intended for CrewCraft's Dedicated and VPS customers